 One of the benefits of Rapid City is that there is very little traffic.
 The average commute to work is 18.02 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 The education level of Rapid City citizens is very high relative to the national average among all cities (21.84%): 34.78% of adults in Rapid City have a bachelor's degree or even advanced degree.

-The per capita income in Rapid City in 2018 was $31,299, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,196 for a family of four.
+The per capita income in Rapid City in 2018 was $34,916, which is upper middle income relative to South Dakota and the nation.
+This equates to an annual income of $139,664 for a family of four.
 However, Rapid City contains both very wealthy and poor people as well.

 The most common language spoken in Rapid City is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.